todd-beckman/Rectangles/README.md

 perfectly maintained for a few seconds, and then well-timed lag spikes ruin everything since the delta in the update function does not seem to recognize these spikes.
 I suspect though that the spikes are caused by the system, not the code.
-Currently the framerate
+Currently the framerate it can handle is 60fps with 5600 rectangles.